Foreign relations of India: De Facto

-After India achieved its independence in 1947, the country has moved to support Palestinian self-determination following the partition of India.
-In the light of a religious partition between India and Pakistan, the impetus to boost ties with Muslim states around the world was a further tie to India's support for the Palestinian cause.
-Though it started to waver in the late 1980s and 1990s as the recognition of Israel led to diplomatic exchanges, the ultimate support for the Palestinian cause was still an underlying concern.
+After India achieved its independence in 1947, the country moved to support Palestinian self-determination following the partition of India.
+In light of a religious partition between India and Pakistan, the impetus to boost ties with Muslim states around the world was a further tie to India's support for the Palestinian cause.
+Though it started to waver in the late 1980s and 1990s, as the recognition of Israel led to diplomatic exchanges, the ultimate support for the Palestinian cause, was still an underlying concern.

-Beyond the recognition for Palestinian self-determination ties have been largely dependent upon socio-cultural bonds, while economic relations were neither cold nor warm.
+Beyond the recognition of Palestinian self-determination ties have been largely dependent upon socio-cultural bonds, while economic relations were neither cold nor warm.

-India recognised Palestine's statehood following its own declaration on 18 November 1988; although relations were first established in 1974.
+India recognised Palestine's statehood following its declaration on 18 November 1988; although relations were first established in 1974.

-PNA President Abbas paid a State visit to India in September 2012, during which India pledged $10 million as aid.
+PNA president Abbas paid a state visit to India in September 2012, during which India pledged $10 million as aid.
 Indian officials said it was the third such donation, adding that New Delhi was committed to helping other development projects.
 India also pledged support to Palestine's bid for full and equal membership of the UN.